pdenno/schedulingTBD/README.md

 The idea of implementations such as our MiniZinc effort is to probe the research question *"Can we effectively engage a person possessing little background in model formulation in a 'conversation' where we jointly formulate a model important to their work?"*
 Consequently, the code (Clojure and ClojureScript) provides a web app to host conversations about scheduling work, and when schedulingTBD is ready to go, it can be used to produce MiniZinc to schedule the user's work.

 As of this writing, we are mid-way through the work of interviewing to undertand a user's production processes (assuming they are doing manufacturing).
-Thus we are far enough to posit a few lines of MiniZinc formulation for the problem discussed with the user.
+Thus we are far enough along to posit a few lines of MiniZinc towards formulation of a solution for the problem discussed with the user.
 Our focus is currently on interviewing "surrogate humans" that are AI agents simulating expertise in a manufacturing domain.
 We plan to test hundreds of such surrogates before enabling similar functionality for human production experts.